talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

 For the sake of simplicity, we are going write the rest of the C# code and HTML to display the component under the default `Home.razor` page.

-Now, add a data model of a typical participant in a TalkJS conversation.
+Now, add a data model of a typical [user](https://talkjs.com/docs/Reference/Concepts/Users/) in a TalkJS conversation.
 To do so, create a class named `User` as shown below and add the given properties.

 ```c#
 @code {